chuoibo/chatbot-agent/README.md

 **2a - Validation Agent checks:**
 - ✅ Are all required fields present? (name, DOB, ID number)
 - ✅ Do names match? ("John Smith" on all 3 documents?)
-- ✅ Is the person 18+ years old?
-- ✅ Is graduation date after birth date?
 - ✅ Are ID numbers in correct format?

 **2b - Fraud Detection Agent analyzes (simultaneously):**